ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 There are no warranties of any kind, and there is no service or technical support available for these materials from IBM.
 As a recommended practice, review carefully any materials that you download from this site before using them on a live system.

-Though the materials provided herein are not supported by the IBM Service organization, your comments are welcomed by the developers, who reserve the right to revise, re-adapt or remove the materials at any time.
+Though the materials provided herein are not supported by the IBM Service organization, your comments are welcomed by the developers, who reserve the right to revise, readapt or remove the materials at any time.
 To report a problem, or provide suggestions or comments, open a GitHub issue.

 ## Support - Catalog Tile
 {: #s4hana-automation-support-catalog-tile}